emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/perseverativeErrors.md

 <p>

-Run the hypothesis test for ‘disgust or not’ (using the same model specification as used for the hypothesis testing analysis).
+Next, run the hypothesis test for ‘disgust or not’ (using the same model specification as used for the hypothesis testing analysis).
 </p>